What to do after a hit-and-run in Minnesota

-Getting into a hit-and-run is an alarming and emotional experience.
+Getting into a hit-and-run can be frightening and costly.
 While it’s illegal to leave the scene of an accident in Minnesota, it does still happen.
-It may be helpful to understand how to respond to a hit-and-run before it happens to you, so that you are prepared with a course of action.
-Bankrate’s insurance editorial team researched Minnesota hit-and-run law and can help you have an action plan in place just in case you are the victim of a hit and run.
+Bankrate’s insurance editorial team researched Minnesota’s hit-and-run law to help you formulate a plan of action in case you ever find yourself the victim of a hit-and-run.

 Hit-and-runs in Minnesota

 Hit-and-run accidents may be more common in states with a high number of uninsured drivers.
+Drivers without insurance may be more likely to flee the scene of an accident to avoid facing the legal and financial repercussions of driving uninsured.
 Fortunately, Minnesota has one of the lowest numbers of uninsured drivers in the country.
 Fewer than 10 percent of drivers in Minnesota are estimated to be uninsured.

 - Call for medical care if necessary: The first step you should take after any accident is to assess the safety of yourself, your passengers and anyone else involved in the accident.
 If you feel that anyone needs medical attention, call emergency services right away.